devleaks/cockpitdecks-docs/docs/Cockpit.md

 ## Docs

 Docs folder may contain documentation files, like explanatory images, and descriptive texts.
 Simpler text or markdown files are preferred.

+## Decks

+Cockpitdecks allow experienced users to add their own [[Web Decks|virtual web decks]], specific to an aircraft.

 # Layout Folders